GluuFederation/docs-casa-prod/docs/source/developer/writing-first.md

 1. Edit `HelloWorldVM` in the following way:

-    Remove the line `persistenceService = ...` in `init` method, then edit `persistenceService` member by adding a `WireVariable` annotation like this:
+    Remove the line `sessionContext = ...` in `init` method, then edit `sessionContext` member by adding a `WireVariable` annotation like this:

     ```
     @WireVariable
-    private IPersistenceService persistenceService;
+    private ISessionContext sessionContext;
     ```

     `WireVariable` is an annotation of package `org.zkoss.zk.ui.select.annotation` which is a sort of equivalent for `javax.inject.Inject`.
-It allows us to reference an instance of `IPersistenceService` (see `casa-shared` javadocs).
+It allows us to reference an instance of `ISessionContext` (see `casa-shared` javadocs).
 Usage of `WireVariable` has a disadvantage though: you need to know the EL name of the bean you are trying to inject.

     Specifically the injection above is equivalent to this one:

     ```
-    @WireVariable("persistenceService")
+    @WireVariable("sessionContext")
-    private IPersistenceService persistenceService;
+    private ISessionContext sessionContext;
     ```

-    if the field name were `myPService` instead of `persistenceService`, you are forced to supply the parameter in the annotation.
-This parameter should match the EL name of the bean you are injecting, that is, the managed bean in Casa that implements the interface `IPersistenceService` is annotated this way: `javax.inject.Named("persistenceService")`.
-If the bean didn't have a `Named` annotation, `WireVariable` injection would give you a null reference.
+    if the variable name were `mySessionContext` instead of `sessionContext`, you would be forced to supply the parameter for the annotation.
+This parameter should match the EL name of the bean you are injecting, that is, the managed bean in Casa that implements the interface `ISessionContext` is annotated this way: `javax.inject.Named("sessionContext")`.
+If the bean weren't annotated with `Named`, `WireVariable` injection would give you a null reference.

     For the reasons above, `Utils.managedBean` is a safer way to go.